Empower patients & harness technology for minimizing medication mistakes, research says

 Figures from Princess Alexandra Hospital, which became fully digital 1 year before, have shown significant benefits.
 In the year 2017, medication errors at PAH reduced by 44%, emergency readmissions within twenty-eight days of discharge were 17% less as well as drug costs per weighted activity unit were 14% lower.

-But, according to the researchers, eprescribing systems may introduce new types of errors like incorrect medicines selection from drop-down menus.
-They recommend that systems should add safety warnings – including for contraindicated medicines or potentially harmful doses – that are prioritised to avoid alert fatigue.
-With many different eprescribing systems available today, national standards are recommended in order to ensure safety as well as quality criteria.
-Integration with other important clinical systems is highly important for decision support as well as easy exchange of patient data between providers.
+But, according to the researchers, prescribing systems may introduce new types of errors like incorrect medicines selection from drop-down menus.
+They recommend that systems should add safety warnings – including for contraindicated medicines or potentially harmful doses – that are prioritized to avoid alert fatigue.
+With many different prescribing systems available today, national standards are recommended in order to ensure safety as well as quality criteria.
+Integration with other important clinical systems is highly important for decision support as well as the easy exchange of patient data between providers.

 “Practitioners’ notes may not have been uploaded and made available via the Medicines Information view.
 Also, consumers may have removed prescription and dispensing information in their record.